dedukun/relative-motions.yazi/README.md

 ## Usage

-This plugin adds the basic vim motions:
+This plugin adds the some basic vim motions like `3k`, `12j`, `10gg`, etc.
+The following table show all the available motions:

 | Command | Description       |
 | ------- | ----------------- |